West Virginia: Almost Heaven

 Guests of Hovatter’s are allowed to feed select animals safely based on each of their special diets.
 I ordered one cup of carrots and two cups of popcorn for $3 and made my way through the park.

 Starting with the giraffes, I fed them the only snack their sensitive stomachs could handle: carrots.
-Staff members stood nearby to ensure those feeding the animals obeyed the clearly marked signs on each habitat.
+Staff members stood nearby to ensure guests obeyed the clearly marked signs on each habitat.

-I made my way through the park, walking past the lion’s den, the bear’s house, the wolves, the chimpanzee enclosure (they love popcorn!) and finally, the alligator enclosure.
-The wolves began a synchronized song, almost performing for onlookers, as a white peacock showed off for visitors nearby.
+I made my way through the park, walking past the lion’s den, the bear’s house, then the wolves.
+The chimpanzee enclosure was next (they love popcorn!) and finally, the alligator enclosure.
+The wolves began a synchronized song, almost performing for onlookers, and a white peacock showed off for visitors nearby.